 External data source integration

-For more information, see Create an external table (MySQL-compatible mode) or Create an external table (Oracle-compatible mode).
+For more information, see Create an external table (MySQL mode) or Create an external table (Oracle mode).

 Columnar storage optimization

-The read-only columnstore replica feature introduced in V4.3.3 was experimental.
-After further development in V4.3.4 and V4.3.5, it now meets general availability (GA) standards.
+The read-only columnar replica feature introduced in V4.3.3 was an experimental feature.
+After iterations in V4.3.4 and V4.3.5, this feature has now met the GA requirements in V4.3.5.

 Performance optimization